Back to blog

 Can you web scrape with Java?

 Yes.
-There are many powerful Java libraries used for web scraping.
+There are many powerful Java web scraping libraries.
 Two such examples are JSoup and HtmlUnit.
 These libraries help you connect to a web page and offer many methods to extract the desired information.
 If you know Java, it will take very little time to get started with these Java libraries.

 About the author